Casey Albert Wood: Great War

-In 1917 he joined the United States Army and rose to the rank of lieutenant colonel during the First World War, serving with Colonel Fielding Garrison.
+In 1917, he joined the United States Army and rose to the rank of lieutenant colonel during the First World War, serving with Colonel Fielding Garrison.
 He retired as a colonel.

 Post-War research

 After the war, Wood studied the eyes of birds and reptiles in British Guyana and travelled later across the world including Kashmir and Sri Lanka.
+While in Sri Lanka, he commissioned G.M.
+Henry to produce a set of plates of the birds of the region.
 He published a work on The Fundus Oculi of Birds (1917).
 Based on ophthalmoscopic studies of living birds, he was able to identify discernible differences in the eyes of the paleognaths and other birds.
 He then lived in the Vatican where he studied foreign language works on ophthalmology producing a translation of Benvenutus Grassus on the eye.
 Among his other works is a bibliographic compilation on vertebrate zoology.

 Ornithology

 In 1920, Wood gave up ophthalmology and began to concentrate on ornithology.
 Apart from his specialised work on the eyes of birds, Casey A. Wood also contributed in other fields of ornithology.
 He wrote about 'The Starling Family at Home and Abroad' in The Condor in 1924.
 In 1926 he contributed an article on 'Lessons in Aviculture from English Aviaries' to that journal.
+After his retirement, Wood and his wife, Emma (née Shearer) Wood, undertook several research expeditions including an expedition to the South Pacific.

 He died in La Jolla, California on January 26, 1942.